sitebay/docs/articles/platform/recording/_index.md

 aliases: ['/platform/recording/']
 ---

 Have you ever wished you could go back in time and see exactly what happened on your website?
-With Site Bay's recording feature, it's like having a time machine for your site.
+With SiteBay's recording feature, it's like having a time machine for your site.
 This tool is all about helping you understand your audience better and making sure your site is always on point.
 Let me break it down for you, real simple, so you can see just how cool this feature is.

 What's Recording All About?

-Recording with Site Bay is like having a CCTV camera for your website.
+Recording with SiteBay is like having a CCTV camera for your website.
 It lets you see how visitors interact with your site.
 You can watch what they click on, how they scroll, and even where they get stuck.
 It's all about giving you the insights to make your site better.

 Why Should You Care?